The sisters of Life Full and Frugal have compiled a list of 12 reasons we loved Mérida, a city also known as La Ciudad Blanca, (the white city)!

-We didn’t have to go far though, because our destination was located in the heart of the Yucatan in our neighboring country of Mexico!
+We had a magical time in a beautiful, exotic land, but we didn’t have to go far!
+Our destination was located in the heart of the Yucatan in our neighboring country of Mexico!

 #1 Our House!
 Casa Cocodrilo

+Casa Cocodrilo is definitely one of the biggest reasons we loved Mérida.
 One of the funnest parts of travel is actually in the planning.
 The idea for this trip really started with a search on AirBnb’s website, and we were blown away by the gorgeous homes in Mérida, Mexico.
 What was even more shocking was how affordable they were.
 The house we chose is called Casa Cocodrilo (Crocodile House) and it checked all the boxes on our wish list!
-We had a gourmet kitchen fully equipped with everything we needed and even had a variety of Le Creuset pans!
-There was a pretty fantastic pool in the courtyard tucked between the main house and casita (little house).
+First of all, there was a gourmet kitchen fully equipped with everything we needed and even had a variety of Le Creuset pans!
+Most importantly, there was a pretty fantastic pool in the courtyard tucked between the main house and casita (little house).
 The surrounding gardens filled with tropical plants and giant guardian palm trees made it feel like our very own private oasis.
 The house was decorated with authentic Mexican colonial style, scattered with artisan Mayan textiles.
 We all had our own rooms with incredible, original artwork along with our own bathrooms.
-We really felt at home in Casa Cocodrilo…it was really difficult to leave at the end of our stay!
+All three of us really felt at home in Casa Cocodrilo…it was really difficult to leave at the end of our stay!

 #2 The People of Mérida are Incredibly Kind!

-The people we encountered in Mérida were very laid-back and kind so we immediately felt a sense of comfort.
+Another really big reason we loved Mérida was absolutely the people.
+Everyone we encountered in Mérida was very laid-back and kind, so we immediately felt a sense of comfort.
 We never felt like anything was too scary or difficult to try.
 They are very non-intimidating people, very welcoming, helpful and gracious.
 A lot of people were concerned for us when we decided to do this trip, but we can not emphasize enough that we felt so safe the entire time.
 We even walked home from dinner after dark and passed by families with children and elderly walking around enjoying the evening!

 #3 Spanish is a Lovely Language!